March 6, 2025

 Israel says Hamas has stockpiled supplies and kept them from civilians and blames the ailing humanitarian situation on the failure of some aid agencies, such as UNRWA, to distribute supplies within Gaza.
 UNRWA, the leading UN agency that provides support for Palestinians across the Middle East, including Gaza, has come under fire for the involvement of some of its employees in the October 7 Hamas massacre in Israel.

-According to the IDF, Israel has been working closely with the World Food Programme (WFP), a UN agency that provides food assistance worldwide, to find solutions to the distribution problems in Gaza.
+According to the IDF, Israel has worked closely with the World Food Programme (WFP), a UN agency that provides food assistance worldwide, to find solutions to the distribution problems in Gaza.